 If you believe that business process outsourcing can help your startup, contact us here at Telegenisys.
 With over twenty years of experience in the field, we can help get your startup off the ground and on its way to success in no time.
 Don’t waste anymore of your precious time doing work that can be outsourced!
 Don’t be afraid to outsource.
 Focus on what matters and watch your company become all that you know it can be.

 With investor confidence returning, new businesses and startups have become very competitive.
-If you are a startup looking to gain a foothold, you need a winning strategy that sets you apart from the rest.
-In a recent article appearing in Forbes, Alison Foreman spoke about team and talent as important…
+If you are a startup looking to gain a foothold, you need a winning strategy that sets you apart from the rest and and outsourcing company.
+In a recent article appearing in Forbes, Alison Foreman spoke about team…